Nicole Scherzinger: Fashion

 In April 2010, Scherzinger teamed up with clothing store C&A to launch her own collection of lingerie, shoes, handbags and jewelry in Brazilian stores.
 A collaboration with online fashion retailer Missguided was released in March 2014, where she designed a 30-piece range.
 Their collaboration helped the retailer increase profit by 70%.

 Endorsements

 In cooperation with Unilever, Scherzinger recorded Duran Duran's "Rio" (1982).
 In December 2011, Scherzinger began endorsing the imPress Nails manicure line and has her own signature series.
 From 2012 to 2014, Scherzinger was the ambassador for Herbal Essences.
 In March 2013, she was announced as an ambassador for British Airways promoting first class routes to Moscow.
 In April 2013, it was announced that Scherzinger will be the face of Müller Corner, a range of luxury yogurts and front TV and print campaigns.
 In September 2014, Scherzinger joined Proactiv+ as the new celebrity ambassador for the skin care company.

 On November 29, 2016, Scherzinger was announced as the new face of Perfectil, a vitamin product.
-She featured in a television commercial for Vitabiotics' new Perfectil advertising campaign in March 2017.
+She featured in a television commercial for Vitabiotics's new Perfectil advertising campaign in March 2017.

+On March 2, 2023, it was announced that Scherzinger would be the first non-British godmother for P&O Cruises and that she would be the godmother for Arvia which was to be christened on March 16, 2023.